-Difficulty (Supply Risk) Signature Bottleneck Materials ◆ Suppliers have strong bargaining power.
+Difficulty (Supply Risk) A Gifficulty (Supply Risk) A Gifficulty (Supply Risk) Suppliers have strong bargaining power. bargaining power.
 Direct/Core Competency Materials ◆ There are one or a few suppliers. ◆ There is a high impact on value to the customer. ◆ Price is a large percentage of the total system/product cost.
 Commodity Materials ◆ Suppliers' relative bargaining power is not strong.
-Leveragable Materials There are many suppliers.
-Supplier competition is ample.
-A small percentage of cost savings over a broad base of items can have a large impact on profitability.
+Leveragable Materials ↑ There are many suppliers. ♦ Supplier competition is ample. ♦ A small percentage of cost savings over a broad base of items can have a large impact on profitability.